Choosing the Right Reward and Incentive Vendor

 - Strategic account management

-Pros: Control over the program, ability to make agile decisions, access to customer data for applications beyond loyalty, quick to launch, pre-built reward options, custom-build templates, and configurations.
+Pros: Control over the program, ability to make agile decisions, access to customer data for applications beyond loyalty, quick to launch, pre-built reward options, custom-built templates, and configurations.

 Cons: Requires time by ongoing, requires existing CDP & CRM, and in-house management.